supertramp277/NLAChallenge1/README.md

 - v.mtx represents $v$; w.mtx represents $w$; x.mtx represents $x$; y.mtx represents $y$. _A1.mtx, A2.mtx, A3.mtx_ are repectively the $H_{av2}$, $H_{sh2}$ and $H_{lap}$ related convolution matrices.

-- There are some values which are greater than 1 or less than 0 at the kernel $mn*mn$ matrix such as `A2`, which may cause the final processed image vector has some out of bounds value.
+- There are some values which are greater than 1 or less than 0 at the kernel $mn*mn$ matrix such as `A2`, which may cause the final processed image vector has some out of bounds values.
 So we check the range of image data before `stbi_write_png()` at the `outputVectorImage()` function.

+- For solving equation of $(I + A_3) \times y = w$:

+  - **We use conjugate gradient method to solve it with preconditioner `IncompleteCholesky`.** Because we can find that is matrix $A_3+I$ is symmetric and positive definite, so using this kind of solver and preconditioner is very suitable.
+  - By using above method we get this output reslut: **The iteration count for solving y is: 15; The final residual is: 2.76738e-11**

+- For solving $A_2 \times x = w$:

+  - **We use GMRES method to solve it with preconditioner `ILU` by lis.** Because we can find that is matrix $A_2$ is not symmetric and positive definite.
+  - By using above method at lis we get: **GMRES: number of iterations = 24; GMRES: relative residual = 6.901486e-10**

 - There are some common functions for convenience